EnosRocha/desafioEstagioJavaBackEnd_EnosRocha/README.md

 # Task manager project - by Enos Rocha 📌
-This is a manager task project written in java using spring boot as the main framework.
+This is a API RESTful for task management.
+The project is written in java using spring boot as the main. framework.

 ---